KasparEtter/ef1p/pages/email/email.md

   How clients submit and access emails doesn't have to be standardized for email to remain interoperable according to the previous point.
   Luckily, we do have [open standards](#access-protocols) for accessing one's mailbox.
-  Since these standards are older than all commercial email service providers, most email service providers support at least one of them.
+  Since these standards are older than all commercial mailbox providers, most mailbox providers support at least one of them.
   This has the advantage that you can switch the server without switching the client and that you can switch the client without switching the server.
   This reduces [vendor lock-in](https://en.wikipedia.org/wiki/Vendor_lock-in) on both the client- and the server-side, which leads to more choice for consumers.
-  However, email service providers can still support proprietary features, which only their client knows how to make use of.
+  However, mailbox providers can still support proprietary features, which only their client knows how to make use of.
 - **User ➞ client**:
   How users interact with mail clients is not standardized.